nzkfc/nzkfc_drone/README.md

 # nzkfc_drone

-A feature-rich deployable drone resource for FiveM using the **Qbox/QBX** framework.
+A feature-rich deployable drone resource for FiveM using the **Qbox** framework.
 Players can deploy a personal drone that follows them, provides healing, guards an area, and can be flown manually in FPV mode.

 Licensed under **GNU GPL v3** — free to use, modify and share.
 Commercial sale is prohibited.